Security best practices for Systems Manager - Amazon Systems Manager

 If you configure SSM Agent to use a proxy, use the no_proxy variable with the IP address of the Systems Manager instance metadata service to ensure that calls to Systems Manager don't take on the identity of the proxy service.

-For more information, see Configuring SSM Agent to use a proxy (Linux) and Configure SSM Agent to use a proxy for Windows Server instances.
+For more information, see Configuring SSM Agent to use a proxy on Linux nodes and Configure SSM Agent to use a proxy for Windows Server instances.

 Use SecureString parameters to encrypt and protect secret data

-For more information, see Restricting access to Systems Manager parameters using IAM policies and How Amazon Systems Manager Parameter Store Uses Amazon KMS in the Amazon Key Management Service Developer Guide.
+For more information, see Restricting access to Parameter Store parameters using IAM policies and How Amazon Systems Manager Parameter Store Uses Amazon KMS in the Amazon Key Management Service Developer Guide.

 Define allowedValues and allowedPattern for document parameters